mroberts1/BOOTSTRA.386/manual/index.md

 MS-DOS function requests are done in 2 bytes.
 There's a catalog of what each of these codes mean.
 09H (that's in base-16, don't ask) for instance, is "Display string" where "string" means a string of characters, as in some sentence.
 16H is "Create file" and so on.
 What our team is trying to do is map each of these to their graphical equivalent.
 What would that look like in a VisiCorp like system?
 The idea is that then our traditional DOS program will, if we can say, magically transform to a graphical one with our technology.

-We called in project Potemkin because we are really just scaffolding friendlier front doors and hopefully getting more people to open them.
+We called it project Potemkin because we are really just scaffolding friendlier front doors and hopefully getting more people to open them.
+That's internal.
+External it's called Sparkle because FNC calls it Sparkle.

 We widely agreed this is the only viable way forward.
 We aren't large enough to command a position in every meaningful place in the marketplace so we must carve out our own.